Dashlorde/myShoppingSite/README.md

 A simple dynamic shopping site demo.
 Deployed with AWS services.
 DEMO website: http://www.zhouyunlu.com

 It is a maven project, using springMVC and hibernate( Hibernate validator for property validation).
-Masonry plugin for layout optimize.
+Masonry plugin for layout optimizing.
 In this shopping site, a user can be both seller and buyer.
 ## For Buyer:
 * Buyers can add product to cart and set the product quantity.